lkduerig/fuzzy-octo-lana/README.md

 breadcrumb_block:
   An extremely simple module that only creates a block with a breadcrumb that can be displayed wherever.
 I used this with Panels in a multi-site configuration when a theme template was too static.
+I am sure "there's a module for that" but in this case, this worked out easily.

 isotope_commerce_catalogue:
   Depends on Views Isotope (and Commerce Kickstart).
 This module creates a